broskell/Notes/README.md

    - ls -ltr = lists according to time with octal codes

-cp – Copy a file or directory to another location info – The GNU alternative to man man – The standard unix documentation system mv – Move or rename a file or directory rmdir – Delete an empty directory touch – Create a new file or update its modification time
+cp – Copy a file or directory to another location man or --help – The standard unix documentation system mv – Move or rename a file or directory rmdir – Delete an empty directory touch – Create a new file or update its modification time